bs2kbs2k/smlinux/README.md

 ## **How do I remove everything smlinux created during install?**

 	smlinux purge
-This erases everything created using smlinux presets including automatically created game saves, config files, shortcuts, and icons.
+This erases everything created using smlinux presets including game saves, config files, shortcuts, and icons.
-This does not uninstall any packages installed as build tools or dependencies; remove those with your package manager.
+This does not uninstall any packages installed as dependencies; remove those with your package manager.
 (Development libraries can always safely be removed if you don not plan to build again, and binaries will still run.)
 This also does not remove any user-defined repositories; delete those folders manually from any file manager.